Lipid-gated ion channels: PA-gated channels

 Phosphatidic acid (PA) recently emerged as an activator of ion channels.

 K2p: PA directly activates TREK-1 potassium channels through a putative site in the transmembrane domain.
 The affinity of PA for TREK-1 is relatively weak but the enzyme PLD2 produces high local concentration of PA to activate the channel.

 nAChR: PA also activates the nAChR in artificial membranes.
 Initially, the high concentration of PA required to activate nAChR suggested a related anionic lipid might activate the channel, however, the finding of local high concentration of PA activating TREK-1 may suggest otherwise.

 Kv: PA binding can also influence the midpoint of voltage activation (Vmid) for voltage-activated potassium channels.
 Depletion of PA shifted the Vmid -40 mV near resting membrane potential which could open the channel absent a change in voltage suggesting these channels may also be lipid-gated.
 PA lipids were proposed to non-specifically gated a homologous channel from bacteria KvAP, but those experiments did not rule out the anionic lipid phosphatidylglycerol from contributing specifically to gating.

 PG-gated channels

 Phosphatidylglycerol(PG) is an anionic lipid that activates many channels including most of the PA activated channels.
 The physiological signaling pathway is not well studied, but PLD can produce PG in the presence of glycerol suggesting the same mechanism that is thought to generate local PA gradients could be generating high local PG gradients as well.

+PC-gated channels

+GLIC: The lipid phosphatidylcholine (PC) binds to the outer leaflet of the gleobacter ligad-gated ion channel (GLIC and opens.
+General anesthetic propofol binds to the same region of the protein as PC.
+The competition of propofol with the lipid, i.e. displacement of the lipid, is thought to inhibit the channel.